jponge/demo-vertx-kotlin-rxjava2-kubernetes/README.md

    It uses Kotlin coroutines to show how a more traditional _"synchronous-style"_ programming model can be used to coordinate operations.
    _(Vert.x web client / Kotlin coroutines)_

-## Building and deploying
+## Building

 Building all services should be as simple as:

+    ./gradlew assemble

+While developing a Vert.x service you can have live-reload, as in:

-    ./gradlew shadowJar
+    ./gradlew :temperature-gateway:vertxRun

+# Deploying

 _The following assumes a local testing environment with `minikube`._